MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-extend-domain.md

 ## DevOps considerations

-Use Infrastructure as Code (IaC) practice, to provision and configure the network and security infrastructure.
-In this reference achitecture an [Azure Building Blocks (AZBB)][azbb] template is used, but you can use [Azure Resource Manager templates][arm-template] or any other declarative approach.
+- Use Infrastructure as Code (IaC) practice, to provision and configure the network and security infrastructure.
+This reference architecture uses an [Azure Building Blocks (AZBB)][azbb] template.
+Another option is [Azure Resource Manager templates][arm-template].

+- Isolate workloads to enable DevOps to do continuous integration and continuous delivery (CI/CD), because every workload is associated and managed by its corresponding DevOps team.

-In this reference architecture the entire virtual network that includes the different application tiers, management jump box, and Azure AD Domain Services is identified as a single isolated workload, so it's all declared in a single AZBB template.
-Workload isolation enables DevOps to perform continuous integration and continuous delivery (CI/CD), since every workload is associated and managed by its corresponding DevOps team.
+   In this architecture the entire virtual network that includes the different application tiers, management jumpbox, and Azure AD Domain Services is identified as a single isolated workload.
+That is declared in a single AZBB template.

+   Virtual machines are configured by using Virtual Machine Extensions and other tools such as [Desired State Configuration (DSC)][dsc-overview], used to configure ADDS on the virtual machines.

-Consider using [Azure DevOps][az-devops] or any other CI/CD solutions to automate your deployments.
-[Azure Pipelines][az-pipelines] is the recommended component of Azure DevOps services that brings automation for solution builds and deployments, it's also highly integrated in the Azure ecosystem.
+- Consider using [Azure DevOps][az-devops] or any other CI/CD solutions to automate your deployments.
+[Azure Pipelines][az-pipelines] is the recommended component of Azure DevOps Services that brings automation for solution builds and deployments, it's also highly integrated in the Azure ecosystem.

-In this sceanario you virtual machines are configured by using Virtual Machine Extensions and other tools such as [Desired State Configuration (DSC)][dsc-overview] which is used to configure ADDS on the virutal machines.

-Consider using the [Azure Monitor][azure-monitor] to Analyze and optimize the performance of your infrastructure, Monitor and diagnose networking issues without logging into your virtual machines.
-Application Insights is actually one of the components of Azure Monitor, which gives you rich metrics and logs to verify the state of your complete Azure landscape.
-Azure Monitor will help you to follow the state of your infrastructure.
+- Use [Azure Monitor][azure-monitor] to analyze the performance of your infrastructure.
+It also allows you to  monitor and diagnose networking issues without logging into your virtual machines.
+Application Insights provides rich metrics and logs to verify the state of your infrastructure.

 For more information, see the DevOps section in [Azure Architecture Framework][AAF-devops].